September 8, 2021 | Updated: June 3, 2022

 Data lakes and warehouses have their place, and the kinds of long-term data insights and data science benefits that can be gleaned from them are significant.
 The challenge, however, is reacting in real-time, and serving those insights to patients, quickly.
 An ODL strategy offers the best, most cost and time efficient approach to mitigate legacy system issues, without the pain of replacing legacy systems.
 Investing in an ODL strategy will both solve your legacy modernization dilemma, and it will help you deliver real-time data and analytics at the speed of an agile software delivery team.

 MongoDB is an ideal ODL provider.
-Not only does it have the underlying, flexible document-based database, but it is also an application data platform, empowering your developers to focus on building features, not managing databases and data.
+Not only does it have the underlying, flexible document-based database, but it is also a data platform, empowering your developers to focus on building features, not managing databases and data.

 If you’re interested in learning about how MongoDB has enabled organizations large and small to successfully implement ODL strategies and tackle other burning healthcare issues, click here.